Center for Care Delivery and Outcomes Research

 Minneapolis Evidence Synthesis Core

-- Our MEDIC report on Medical Management of Lower Urinary Tract Symptoms Attributed to Benign Prostatic Hyperplasia will be used by the American Urological Association to develop their 2020 clinical practice guideline.
+- Our MEDIC reports on Medical and Surgical Management of Lower Urinary Tract Symptoms Attributed to Benign Prostatic Hyperplasia will be used by the American Urological Association to develop their 2020 and 2021 clinical practice guidelines.

-- Workshops and manuscripts by members of the US GRADE network have served to advance state-of-the art methodology for evidence synthesis and guideline development and expanded the number of individuals trained-in, conducting and using evidence-based health care.
+- Workshops and manuscripts by members of the US GRADE network, Minnesota AHRQ-EPC and Minneapolis VA-ESP have advanced state-of-the art methodology for evidence synthesis and guideline development and expanded the number of individuals trained-in, conducting and using evidence-based health care.

 For more information about the VA Health Services Research and Development Evidence Synthesis Program, click below: